PS2Sanctuary/Sanctuary.SoeProtocol/docs/data-transmission.md

 is typically a higher-level application protocol, such as PlanetSide 2's `LoginUdp` or `ExternalGatewayApi` protocols.

-Please familiarise yourself with the definitions of `ReliableData`, `ReliableDataFragment`, `OutOfOrder` and `Acknowledge` packets in the [packet reference](./packet-reference.md) before continuing.
+Please familiarise yourself with the definitions of `ReliableData`, `ReliableDataFragment`, `Acknowledge` and `AcknowledgeAll` packets in the [packet reference](./packet-reference.md) before continuing.

 ## Data Preparation

 Before application data is sent, it may be prepared using a pipeline of stages.
-These stages should, of course, be repeated in reverse on the receiving end.
+These stages should be performed in the order they are documented, and of course be repeated in reverse on the receiving end.

 ### 1. Encryption